Palabek Refugee Settlement: Gender and equality

+Women and girls face the challenge of high sexual gender-based violence (SGBV) in the region.
+In particular, a cultural taboo around menstruation can lead girls to drop out or skip school, further limiting their economic and educational opportunities.
+There is also an increased risk of child marriage, abuse, and teen pregnancy amongst young girls.

 Games and sports

-Palabek refugee camp has a women's netball team who play with a makeshift netball and hoops which helps them spend their leisure and spare time for an effective and worthwhile exploration.
-The women have a chance to interact with each other and pose game challenges for mental and social development.
+Palabek refugee camp has a women's netball team who play with a makeshift netball and hoops.

 Health

 Education

 Palabek refugee settlement has 11 primary schools, secondary and technical schools serving more than 25,000 school-age refugee children and older youth who are given a chance to learn and apply their skills in a later time of their lives.
-This comes to engage the young generation into the most fruitful and lifelong bit of their educational life.